skuro/lambdalf/README.md

 ===============

-In order to build this projects yourself, you  need a working Maven installation (tested with v3.0), and some Alfresco artifacts in your local repository.
+In order to build this projects yourself, you  need a working Maven installation (tested with v3.0).

+By default, the project uses the latest artifacts provided in the official Alfresco [maven repository](http://maven.alfresco.com).
 As Alfresco doesn't always ship artifacts in a timely fashion, you can download the alfresco.war file and extract and install artifacts from it following [this